-Global Automotive Consumer Study 2020 Bookmark has been added
+Global Automotive Consumer Study 2020 has been saved

 Global Automotive Consumer Study 2020

 The 2020 Deloitte Global Automotive Consumer Study surveys more than 35,000 consumers in 20 countries, including 1,286 Belgians, to explore opinions regarding a variety of critical issues impacting the automotive sector, including the development of advanced technologies.

 Technologies in the alternative powertrain domain are advancing to a point where they have offset some of the concerns we have seen over the past decade.
 While Belgian consumers remain concerned about connected and autonomous vehicles, the intention to remain with traditional internal combustion engines (ICE) is starting to give way to hybrid electric vehicles (HEVs).

 What do Belgian consumers think about electric vehicle (EV) technology?

 Demand for electrified vehicles accelerates

 In 2020, 29 percent of Belgian consumers want their next vehicle engine to be hybrid electric, which is up from 23 percent in 2018.
 Nine percent of Belgian consumers would even choose an all battery-powered electric vehicle.
 Wanting a gasoline/diesel engine dropped from 64 percent in 2018 to 52 percent in 2020.

 2020 Global Automotive Consumer Study